principia-historical/custom-object-help/README.md

+# Archival note
+This repository is obsolete as the plaintext object help texts have been removed from Principia in favour of the new Wiki.
+All of the information contained within has been imported into the new [Principia Wiki](https://principia-web.se/wiki/Objects).

 # custom-object-help
-Custom object and item help text files for Principia, intended to be bundled with 1.5.2.
+Custom object and item help text files for Principia, which was intended to be bundled with the old 1.5.2.

 ## Installing
 A Github action has been set up that combines the text files on each new commit.
 To download the latest commit, go to the **Actions** page for this repository, select the newest workflow run and download the `combined-help-files` artifact.
 It is an archive containing two files, `object_help.txt` and `item_help.txt`.